A series profiling musical alumni of the University of Kent. This week, Sylvia Hinds.

 How were you involved in music whilst at Kent ?

-I conducted the University Chamber Choir, and sang in the University Chorus, and also sang in the Summer Opera Projects.
+I was a member of the Music Society.
+I sang in the Chamber Choir, and the University Chorus, and I took part in the 2003 Summer Opera.

 What did you gain from your University music experience, and has this helped you in any way since leaving Kent ?